sktime/sktime/docs/source/about/roles.rst

 Community roles
 ===============

-This is a list of contributors with their roles.
+The roles are described in sktime's :ref:`governance` document.

-A list of all contributors can be found `here <contributors.md>`.
+A list of all contributors can be found `here <contributors.md>`_.
-The roles are described in the :ref:`governance` document.

 Community Council
 -----------------